Webpacking/webpack-1/README.md

 ##4-Basic-Entry-Output
 Let's dive a bit further into configuring out entry(s) and output(s)

+##Setup
+*You may notice `npm-shrinkwrap.json` this will allow to run npm install and lock the module versions*
+1. `npm i`
+2. `npm run webpack`
+3. Create or copy index.html to the `dist` folder after running webpack

 ###*- Our bare-bones entry and output:*
 ```
 odule.exports = {